wodowiesel/SDRFunk/README.md

 Run with admin/root permissions:

-You can open the App via 'chrome://apps' and create a desktop shortlink via mouse right-click"
+You can open the App via 'chrome://apps' and create a desktop short-link via mouse right-click"

 Use '. dot' as decimal-comma separator!

 Radio works with .wav-file with 16-bit PCM @ 48000 [Hz] mono & stereo / 1 [kHz] - 12.000 [MHz] range.